-Umbilical Hernia Surgery in Brownsville, TX
+Umbilical Hernia Treatment in Brownsville, TX

 The umbilical cord passes through a small opening in an unborn baby’s stomach and connects the mother to the fetus.
 When the stomach muscles don’t form together completely after birth, there may be an opening where tissue can poke through.
 In most cases, the issue only affects infants, but it is possible for an adult to notice symptoms.

 Dr. Carlos Barba provides state-of-the-art, minimally invasive treatment options for umbilical hernias.
 With offices in Harlingen and Brownsville, TX, Dr. Barba is south Texas’ leader in hernia repair and general surgery.
 Learn about your treatment options and schedule your consultation with Dr. Barba today.

 Umbilical hernias are most commonly noticed by parents when the baby cries, laughs, coughs or strains to use the bathroom.
 The belly button may protrude and recede as the child takes deep breaths and exhales.
 While umbilical hernias are almost always painless in children, adult-onset umbilical hernias may cause discomfort.

 Seek emergency care if:

 In children, the umbilical cord opening will close soon after birth, but in some cases, the stomach muscles don’t completely connect.
 Research has found that African-American babies, premature babies, or babies with a low birth weight are more susceptible to umbilical hernias.